+19. Mounting the engine: The engine must have masking tape applied to keep it from kicking out of the body tube at ejection time.
+Don't use too much tape or the engine will be too difficult to remove from the rocket.

-- 18. Pack the recovery wadding from the top of the body tube.
-Use a sufficient quantity to protect the parachute, but not too much that it will interfere with the proper deployment of the parachute. - 19.
-Fold the parachute and pack it and the shock cord on top of the recovery wadding.
-Slide the payload section into place, making sure it does not pinch the shock cord or parachute. - 20.
-Refer to the model rocket engine manufacturer's instructions to complete the engine prepping.
-Different engines have different igniters and methods of hooking them up to the launch controllers. - 21.
+20. Pack the recovery wadding from the top of the body tube.
+Use a sufficient quantity to protect the parachute, but not too much that there is no room left.

+21. Fold the parachute and pack it and the shock cord on top of the recovery wadding.
+Slide the nose cone into place, making sure it does not pinch the shock cord or parachute.

+22. Refer to the model rocket engine manufacturer's instructions to complete the engine prepping.
+Different engines have different igniters and methods of hooking them up to the launch controllers.

+Q 23.
 Carefully check all parts of your rocket before each flight as a part of your pre-flight checklist.
-Launch the SLS Sky Hook from a 3/16" diameter by 36" long launch rod.
+Launch the Sky HookTM from a 1/8'' diameter by 36'' long launch rod.

-About th€ SLS Sky HookTM
+About th∈ Sky HookTM

-The Estes Sky Hook was designed by Bill Simon and introduced in the August 1963 issue of Model Rocket News.
+The Sky Hook was introduced in 1963 in the August issue of Model Rocket News.
 The plans were included, but a complete kit was offered in the new products section.
 The Sky Hook was a durable sport rocket, using the BT-30 that had thicker walls than the later BT-20.
+It was Bill Simon's first production design as the new Vice President of Estes Industries.
 The Sky Hook was Estes #K-8 and the original kit sold for \$1.35.
-Semroc introduced a full scale with Sky Hook in 2003.